Center for Pediatric Gastroenterology and Nutrition

 Infrequent bowel movements are a concern to many parents.
 Even though everybody is different, fewer than three bowel movements a week accompanied with difficulty going is cause for concern.
-Call or make an appointment online today at The Center for Pediatric Gastroenterology and Nutrition in the Southern and Western Chicago suburbs.
+Call or make an appointment online today at The Center for Pediatric Gastroenterology and Nutrition throughout Illinois.

 Constipation is a condition in which your child has fewer than three bowel movements a week.
 Additional symptoms include:

 - Stools that are hard, dry, and difficult to pass

 - Abdominal pain

 - Urinary incontinence

 Symptoms lasting longer than two weeks require an appointment at The Center for Pediatric Gastroenterology and Nutrition.
 Time makes constipation harder to overcome.
 The longer stool stays in the lower intestinal tract, the larger, firmer, and drier it gets, making it harder to pass.